 - Mobile guides: Notifications and light exhibitor support without an enterprise app.

-These platforms let planners deliver memorable experiences without the heavy lift, steep learning curve, or big-budget commitment of larger systems.
+These platforms let planners deliver a well-run event without the heavy lift, steep learning curve, or big-budget commitment of larger systems.

 Mid-sized events are where logistics meet storytelling.
-You're managing sponsors, sessions, hybrid audiences, and attendee data — all while maintaining flexibility and creative control.
-The right event tech should scale seamlessly as you grow, without adding friction.
+You are managing sponsors, sessions, hybrid audiences, and attendee data all at once, while keeping flexibility and creative control.
+The right event tech scales as you grow without adding friction.

 Best for: Regional conferences, trade shows, hybrid summits.